 When approaching this bay you may notice a subtle change in the climate; it suddenly seems warmer, sunnier and with a particularly soft light that gives the area an almost magical quality.
 It is due to the microclimate here and this part of the coast is perhaps one of the finest in New Zealand.

 A macadamia orchard with an adjoining cafe offers the rare opportunity for a coffee.

 Raukokore (99.2 km)

 A small church on a promontory next to the sea creates a spectacular sight at this beach.
 It is a good reminder of the significant influence Christian missionaries had upon Maori in the early decades of contact with the European.
 The church is beautifully maintained and still in use – and the location has to be seen to be believed.

 Often cited as the loveliest beach on the entire Pacific Coast Highway.

 Whangaparaoa (Cape Runaway) (118.4km)

 This is the end point of the coastal drive on this part of the coast.
 It is not possible to reach the northernmost point of the East Cape itself by road.
-The route moves inland and into rather different terrain; 120km travelled but still more than 200km to Gisborne!
+The route moves inland and into different terrain; 120km traveled but still more than 200km to Gisborne!